kkourmpe/zijiRetRad/README.md

 ## Code

-This model is based on the 'ziji' code and framework:
+This model is based on the `ziji` code and framework:

 [1] Mirzaev et al. (2024), *Toward More Accurate Synthetic Reflection Spectra: Improving the Calculations of Returning Radiation*, [Astrophys.
 J. 965, 66](https://iopscience.iop.org/article/10.3847/1538-4357/ad303b).